 We are in an age when it is almost impossible not to leave a digital footprint.
 A simple search of your name may reveal personal information you never realized was readily available.
 Information such as your address, shopping habits, and place of employment can be sold to data brokers.
 Data brokers use your information and content to create consumer profiles and to build credit scores.
 Unfortunately, it can also open you up to identity theft.

 This information can also be used to mar your reputation.
 Building a positive reputation—whether as an individual or as a business—takes time and effort.
 It can affect your employment opportunities, relationships, and financial prospects.

 Reputation, however, is based on perception—and though subjective, it can be shattered with one negative text or post.
 Negative information, even if false, can unfavorably affect your reputation.
-Let us look at what you can do if you have discovered defamatory content or information about yourself online that you wish to keep private.
+Let us look at how you can scrub personal information from the internet if you have discovered defamatory content or information about yourself online that you wish to keep private.

 Opt Out on Data Broker Sites